mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Make sure Guard is functional and tests running continuously
 - TDD Creating a Friendship (make failing test)
 - Create button in User Profile that creates friendship when submitted
 - Test that this form button creates Friendship